Mehrdad261/Mehrdad261/README.md

 #### 🔴 *Network Infrastructure Implementation and Rack Recabling Project*

 #### 📝 Overview
-Design and set up a flexible network using Cisco devices, working with routing protocols like OSPF, BGP, and EIGRP to keep traffic running smoothly.
+Design and set up a flexible network using Cisco devices, working with routing protocols such as OSPF, BGP, and EIGRP to ensure traffic runs smoothly.
 I also took part in restoring and reorganising the server room, including recabling all the racks.
 This made maintenance easier and boosted the overall performance and reliability of the network.

 #### 🎯 Key Objectives
 - Design and implement a scalable network infrastructure using Cisco devices.